l3nz/cli-matic/README.md

 As the configuration is recursive (what you have in `:subcommands` can contain more subcommands)  you can have multiple layers of subcommands, each with their own "global" options; or you can have no subbcommands at all by simply defining a `:runs` function at the main level.

 * If within the subcommand you add a 0-arity function to `:on-shutdown`, it will be called when the JVM terminates.
 This is mostly useful for long running servers, or to do some clean-up.
 Note that the hook is always called - whether the shutdown is forced by pressing (say) Ctrl+C or just by the JVM exiting.
 See the examples.
-* When printing a version number, the most-specific wins; that is, you could have a different version string per sub command.
+* When printing a version number, the most-specific wins; that is, you could have a different version string per subcommand.
 If not found, the most-specific ancestor found is used.
 * The same goes for help generation; you can have it customized per sub-command if needed.
+* Each subcommand can have an optional `:examples` key, that can contain a string or a sequence of strings, that will be printed out under EXAMPLES.